suchunkang0822/spring-boot-practice/README.md

 form - implement controller that can handle a form submission

-class_annotations - Moved someo of the repeated method level annotations to the controller class
+class_annotations - Moved some of the repeated method level annotations to the controller class

+views_dynamic/static - Updated some of the controller methods to pass values to a new template using Model obj